 Fresh fruits are a delicious addition to your board.
 Here are some of my favorite varieties:

-- Apple Slices: If you use fresh apples, be sure to coat them in lemon juice to prevent browning.
-You could also try freeze dried apples.
+- Apple Slices: If you use fresh apples, be sure to coat them in lemon juice to prevent oxidizing (browning).
+You could also try freeze-dried apples.

 - Cherries: There's nothing better than fresh, summer cherries!
 If they're not in season, try dried cherries.

 - Grapes: A classic to serve alongside cheese.
-Cut the grapes into smaller clusters to make them easy for serving.
+Cut the grapes into smaller clusters to make them easy to serve.